paperclip-ui/paperclip/README.md

 ### Should I use Paperclip right now?

 Are you working on an experiment or side-project?
 Sure!
 Give it a whirl!
 I'd love to hear what you think.
 Though, I wouldn't recommend using Paperclip right now for mission critial pieces of software since it's still very alpha, and very buggy.
-This may change at a later point, _but_ I need to emphasize that this is a side project and a passion of mine, and so I only get to work on Paperclip when I feel like it.
+This may change at a later point, _but_ I need to emphasize that this is a side project and a passion of mine, and so I only get to work on Paperclip when I can.

 <!-- ### Just covers the UI